Madelene/100-days-of-code/log.md

 - Day off

 ### R2 Day 75: June 25, 2018 Monday

+** Today's Progress**
 - Clean up in the morning
 - Start reading up on new integration
 - Dealt with a lot of bugs

 **Thoughts:**
 - Pushed my versioning code into production - awesome!

+### R2 Day 76: June 26, 2018 Tuesday

+**Today's Progress**
+- Completely started onboarding a new integration: Backup Radar!
+- Had a call with Auvik for a future integration with them.
+- Worked with Sketch with the integration logo
+- Ordered Sketch and expensed it

+**Thoughts:**
+- I love this job.

+### R2 Day 77: June 27, 2018 Wednesday

+**Today's Progress**
+- Made more progress with the integration

+**Thoughts:**
+-